Rosie Huntington-Whiteley

-Rosie Alice Huntington-Whiteley (born 18 April 1987) is an English model and actress.
-She is best known for her work for lingerie retailer Victoria's Secret, formerly being one of their brand "Angels", for being the face of Burberry's 2011 brand fragrance Burberry Body, for her work with Marks & Spencer, and for her artistic collaboration with denim-focused fashion brand Paige.

-Moving into acting, she had supporting roles as Carly Spencer in the 2011 film Transformers: Dark of the Moon, and as The Splendid Angharad in the 2015 film Mad Max: Fury Road.
+Rosie Alice Huntington-Whiteley (born 18 April 1987) is an English model.
+She is best known for her work for lingerie retailer Victoria's Secret, formerly being one of their brand "Angels".
+She is also known for being the face of Burberry's 2011 brand fragrance Burberry Body, her work with Marks & Spencer, and her artistic collaboration with denim-focused fashion brand Paige.
+She also had acting roles in Transformers: Dark of the Moon (2011) and Mad Max: Fury Road (2015).

 Early life

-Huntington-Whiteley was born in Plymouth, Devon, England, the daughter of Charles Andrew Huntington-Whiteley, a chartered surveyor, and fitness instructor Fiona Yvonne, daughter of Alan Jackson of Buckinghamshire.
+Huntington-Whiteley was born in Plymouth, Devon, England, where she was raised on a farm near Tavistock, Devon.
+She is the daughter of Charles Andrew Huntington-Whiteley, a chartered surveyor, and fitness instructor, Fiona Yvonne, daughter of Alan Jackson of Buckinghamshire.
 She has two younger siblings, a brother and a sister.
-She grew up on a farm near Tavistock, Devon.
-Her paternal great-grandfather, Wing-Commander Eric Huntington-Whiteley, JP, was the nephew of George Whiteley, 1st Baron Marchamley and the younger son of politician Sir Herbert Huntington-Whiteley, 1st Baronet; Eric's wife, Rosie's great-grandmother, Enid Etta Cohn, was from a family of Polish Jews who emigrated to England in the 1870s.
+Her paternal great-grandfather, Wing-Commander Eric Huntington-Whiteley, JP, was the nephew of George Whiteley, 1st Baron Marchamley and the younger son of politician Sir Herbert Huntington-Whiteley, 1st Baronet.
+Eric's wife, Rosie's great-grandmother, Enid Etta Cohn, was from a family of Polish Jews who emigrated to England in the 1870s.
 Rosie's paternal grandmother, Gillian, also from a Jewish family, was the daughter of surgeon Jacob Franks, of West Chiltington, Sussex.

-Educated at Tavistock College, she later revealed that she was bullied and teased at school for having a double-barrelled name, small breasts and full lips.
+Educated at Tavistock College, Huntington-Whiteley later revealed that she was bullied and teased at school for having a double-barrelled name, small breasts and full lips.

 Career

-As a 14-year-old student, she undertook work experience at London West End-based model agency Profile, before taking her GCSEs.
-Signed after leaving school in Summer 2003, aged 16, her first modelling session was for a Levi's jeans commercial.
-She got her first big break in January 2004 when she travelled to New York City for a shoot with Teen Vogue.
+As a 14-year-old student, she began working at London West End–based model agency Profile, before taking her GCSEs.
+Summer 2003, at age 16, she left school for her first modeling job, a Levi's jeans commercial.
+Huntington-Whiteley's big break came in January 2004 when she travelled to New York City for a shoot with Teen Vogue.
 She later made her catwalk debut alongside Naomi Campbell in New York City in Spring 2004, and was then photographed by Bruce Weber for Abercrombie & Fitch.

 In early 2006, she was signed to American lingerie brand Victoria's Secret, making her debut at the brand's fashion show in Los Angeles.